HastingsGreer/blog/OSproject.md

 }
 ```

-Then, instead of paying the price of allocating while we are allocating, we build scaffolding using operating system and hardware features to make the above safe.
+Then, instead of paying the complexity price of allocating while we are allocating, we will build scaffolding using operating system and hardware features to make the above safe.

 First, how do we free memory?
 Never free, just discard allocators